 The 3 flight modes are:

-- Beginner – Designed for beginners that either have very little or no experience flying drones.
+- Beginner – Designed for beginners that, have very little or no experience in flying drones.
 This mode more or less slows down the drone, limiting its performance and focusing heavily on balancing and stability allowing the pilot to learn and get used to the drone and flying it safely before trying on anything more complicated and risky.

 - Sport – A very fast very sharp flight mode, designed for agile and fast turns while maintaining a decent level of stability and achieving very high flight speeds.